NPLeeWenKang/ID-Asgn3-GP4/README.md

 To ensure that our website is useful to our target audience, we had to empathise with them, allowing us to understand their needs and wants when using this website.
 1. As a students, I would like the quiz process to be "gamified".
 This would allow me to feel more motivated to do quizzes.
 In addition, I would like to create quizzes and share them to people online.
 2. As an educator, I would like a way to create quizzes and share them with my students.
 I would also like a method to generate questions for me if I am not able to think of questions.
+3. As a person who likes trivias, I hope that there would be able to automatically generate trivia questions, as I may not find user created quizzes that interests me.

 To ensure that our website was functional on both PC and Mobile, we used the "mobile first" mentality.
-This allowed us to ensure that our website is both PC and Mobile friendly.
+This allowed us to ensure that our website is both PC and Mobile friendly.</br>

 Throughout the assignment, we constantly kept in contact and updated each other on our progress.
 This also allowed us to test and check each other's code to ensure that everything was perfect.
 As assignment 3 was the largest assignment, we had to ensure that the amount of bugs and issues were minimal, so that it would be easier to debug during test day.</br>